scott-mcdonald/JsonApiFramework/README.md

 # JsonApiFramework

-> **JsonApiFramework** is a fast, extensible, and portable **C#/.NET framework** for the reading and writing of client-side and server-side [JSON API](http://jsonapi.org) documents based on the domain model of the hypermedia API resources.
+> **JsonApiFramework** is a fast, extensible, and portable **.NET framework** for the reading and writing of client-side and server-side [JSON API](http://jsonapi.org) documents based on the domain model of the hypermedia API resources.

 ![](LogoBanner.png)

 ## Overview

-[JSON API](http://jsonapi.org) is an excellent specification for building hypermedia ([Level 3 REST API](http://martinfowler.com/articles/richardsonMaturityModel.html)) APIs in JSON.
+[JSON API](http://jsonapi.org) is an excellent specification for building hypermedia ([Level 3 REST API](http://martinfowler.com/articles/richardsonMaturityModel.html)) APIs in [JSON](http://www.json.org).
 Using this standard solves the problem of how to **format** your hypermedia API responses (server) as well as requests for creating, updating, and deleting resources (client) with JSON.
 Adopting this standard promotes standardized communication protocols between client applications and hypermedia API servers making development and consumption of the hypermedia API effortless.

-**JsonApiFramework** is a fast, extensible, and portable **C#/.NET framework** that implements the [JSON API](http://jsonapi.org) 1.0 version of the specification that enables .NET developers to work with JSON API documents at a high level using .NET objects.
-Therefore the JsonApiFramework helps .NET developers focus on core application functionality rather than on protocol implementation.
+**JsonApiFramework** implements the [JSON API](http://jsonapi.org) 1.0 version of the specification that enables .NET developers to work with JSON API documents at a high level using .NET objects.
+Therefore **JsonApiFramework** helps .NET developers focus on core application functionality rather than on protocol implementation.

+**JsonApiFramework** is a framework where developers define a **service model** that represents the domain model of the resources produced and consumed by a hypermedia API server or client application either through *explicit configuration* and/or *implicit conventions*.
+With a **service model** developers can use a **document context** that represents a session with a JSON API **document** for reading and/or writing of various JSON API concepts such as resources, relationships, links, meta information, error objects, and JSON API version information encapsulated as high level CLR objects.

 ### Benefits and Features

-- **Never** have to work with JSON directly, instead work with C# objects
+- **Never** have to work with JSON directly, instead work with .NET CLR objects
-- Reading JSON API documents through a *C# reader interface*
+- Reading JSON API documents through a *reader interface*
-- Building and Writing JSON API documents through a **C# fluent-style progressive builder interface** for
+- Building and Writing JSON API documents through a **fluent-style progressive builder interface** for
     - *Resource* object documents
     - *Resource Identifier* object documents
     - *Error* object documents